hbp-unibi/cypress/README.md

 Q: On SpiNNaker, there is an issue: ```C++ exception with description "KeyError: "Unexpected key type: <type 'unicode'>" ```
 A: Manually patch ```lib/python2.7/site-packages/SpiNNUtilities-1!4.0.1-py2.7.egg/spinn_utilities/ranged/abstract_dict.py ```: replace ```str ``` by ```basestring ``` in line 222

+Q: Building together with QT, you encounter a problem with cypress signals
+A: Please include cypress before QT.
+QT defines a macro Signals, which is then trying to replace stuff in cypress headers...

 ## Authors

 This project has been initiated by Andreas Stöckel in 2016 while working